simplyhexagonal/short-unique-id/README.md

 Even so, there are still **breaking changes**, mainly the removal of the `lib` build output, as well as changes on how to instantiate the library on the browser.

+## What is the probability of generating the same id again?

+This largely depends on the given dictionary and the selected UUID length.

+Out of the box this library provides a shuffled dictionary of digits from 0 to 9, as well as the alphabet from a to z both in UPPER and lower case, with a default UUID length of 6.

+With that, the probability of generating a duplicate in 1,000,000 rounds is ~0.00000002, or about 1 in 50,000,000.

+If you change the dictionary and/or the UUID length then we have provided the function `collisionProbability()` function to calculate the probability of hitting a duplicate in a given number of rounds (a collision) and the function `uniqueness()` which provides a score (from 0 to 1) to rate the "quality" of the combination of given dictionary and UUID length (the closer to 1, higher the uniqueness and thus better the quality).

+To find out more about the math behind these functions please refer to the
+<a target="_blank" href="https://jeanlescure.github.io/short-unique-id/classes/shortuniqueid.html#collisionprobability">API Reference</a>.

 ## Instantiation (Server-side)

 Install: